Keyformer: KV Cache Reduction through Key Tokens Selection for Efficient Generative Inference: Appendix

 Figure~\ref{fig:gptj_attn_map} and Figure~\ref{fig:mpt_attn_map} depict attention heat maps across different layers and heads for the fine-tuned GPT-J and pre-trained MPT models.
 The variations observed in the attention heat maps can be attributed mainly to differences in the models' positional encoding schemes.

-\subsubsection{Analyzing Attention Sinks}
+\subsection{Analyzing Attention Sinks}

 StreamingLLM~\cite{streaming_llm} introduced the concept of ``Attention Sink,'' which prioritizes the initial tokens deemed most important.
 This approach, which retains the first four tokens alongside the recent window, aims to reduce perplexity effectively.
 However, as indicated by the attention heat maps presented earlier, \emph{we did not observe a similar trend in our models}.
 As explored in ALiBi~\cite{alibi}, the MPT model experimented with training on shorter sequence lengths and testing on longer sequences within the training domain.
 A constant bias was introduced into the attention mechanism to facilitate the successful generation of longer sequences.
 This bias gradually diminishes in value as it extends to older generated tokens, with recent tokens receiving a higher bias and tokens further back in the sequence receiving a smaller bias.
 This bias distribution is observable in the MPT attention heat maps.
-This characteristic may contribute to the sub-optimal performance of StreamingLLM in summarization tasks, as indicated in Appendix~\ref{subsec:qualitative}.
+This characteristic may contribute to the sub-optimal performance of StreamingLLM in summarization tasks.

-\subsubsection{Sensitivity of the Temperature Parameter}
+\subsection{Sensitivity of the Temperature Parameter}

 We conducted an ablation study to examine the impact of the temperature parameter $\tau$ on \keyformer's performance.
 This study focused on the summarization task using the MPT-7B model and the CNN/DailyMail dataset.
 We varied the values of $\tau$ for the Gumbel softmax, maintaining a consistent $\tau$ throughout both the prompt processing and text generation phases.
 This ensured a uniform level of randomness in the Gumbel softmax distribution, independent of discarded tokens.
 Moreover, we adjusted the randomness intuitively to match the number of discarded tokens, aiming to compensate for them during text generation iterations.
 Figure~\ref{fig:temperature} shows how sweeping $\tau$ levels helped identify key tokens and enhance the quality of the model compared to maintaining a fixed $\tau$ value.